 How To Make Frog Eye Salad Recipe

-Since you need most ingredients chilled before blending together, its easy to split this into steps.
+- Make-Ahead Tips: Since you need most ingredients chilled before blending together, it’s easy to split this into steps.
 Simply slide your pasta/pudding mixture into the fridge along with your fruit in a separate container.
-They’ll keep like this for a day or two.
+They can be prepped a day or two ahead of time.
 When you’re ready to serve, pull it out, and blend it all together with the other goodies.
 Easy Peasy!
+Just remember after the pasta is cooked, the pudding mixture is made, and the canned fruit is opened, it will last a total of 3-4 days.

 Serving Recommendations